Nanda Empire: Regnal period

 According to another theory, based on astronomical calculations, the first Nanda king ascended the throne in 424 BCE.
 Proponents of this theory also interpret the Hathigumpha inscription to mean that "Nandaraja" (the Nanda king) flourished in year 103 of the Mahavira Era, that is, in 424 BCE.

 The 14th century Jain writer Merutunga, in his Vichara-shreni, states that king Chandra Pradyota of Avanti died on the same night as the Jain leader Mahavira.
 He was succeeded by his son Palaka, who ruled for 60 years.
 After that, the Nandas rose to power at Pataliputra and captured the Avanti capital Ujjayini.
 The Nanda rule, spanning the reigns of nine kings, lasted for 155 years, after which the Mauryas came to power.
-According to the Shvetambara Jain tradition, Mahavira died in 527 BCE, which would mean that the Nanda rule—according to Merutunga's writings—lasted from 467 BCE to 312 BCE.
+According to the Śvetāmbara Jain tradition, Mahavira died in 527 BCE, which would mean that the Nanda rule—according to Merutunga's writings—lasted from 467 BCE to 312 BCE.
 According to historian R. C. Majumdar, while all the chronological details provided by Merutunga cannot be accepted without corroborative evidence, they cannot be dismissed as entirely unreliable unless contradicted by more reliable sources.